jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 The Data folder includes a file called listings.csv, which contains rental listing data for several different US cities.
 Let’s see how a U-SQL script can be used to analyze and output a smaller, more focused data set.

+1. In Visual Studio Code, within the Explorer on the left side of the window and within the Scripts folder, open the U-SQL script called Listings-MyDates.usql by clicking on it:

 <a name="Exercise4"></a>
 ## Exercise 4: xxxxx